Evolutionary network games: equilibria from imitation and best-response dynamics: Extension: Higher heterogeneity of the network

-In the two previous sections, we have confined ourselves to the case in which the only information about the network we use is the mean degree, \emph{i.e.}, how many neighbors players are going to interact with on average.
+In the two previous sections we have confined ourselves to the case in which the only information about the network we use is the mean degree, \emph{i.e.}, how many neighbors players do interact with on average.
 However, in many cases we may consider information on details of the network, such as the degree distribution, and this is relevant as most networks of a given nature (e.g., social) are usually more complex and heterogeneous than Erd\"{o}s-R\'{e}nyi random graphs.
 The heterogeneous mean field (HMF)~\cite{PastorSatorras2001} technique is a very common theoretical tool~\cite{Dorogovtsev2008} to deal with the intrinsic heterogeneity of networks.
 It is the natural generalization of the usual mean field (homogeneous mixing) approach to networks characterized by a broad distribution of the connectivity.
 The fundamental assumption underlying HMF is that the dynamical state of a vertex depends only on its degree $k$.
 In other words, all vertices having the same number of connections have exactly the same dynamical properties.
 HMF theory can be interpreted also as assuming that the dynamical process takes place on an annealed network~\cite{Dorogovtsev2008}, \emph{i.e.}, a network where connections are completely reshuffled at each time step, with the sole constraints that both the degree distribution $P(k)$ and the conditional probability $P(k|k')$ (\emph{i.e.}, the probability that a node of degree $k'$ has a neighbor of degree $k$, thus encoding topological correlations) remain constant.

-Note that in the following HMF calculations we will concern ourselves with the deterministic case in which no mistakes are made ($\epsilon=0$), as otherwise the HMF equations become intractable, making it impossible to compare with the simpler mean field setup.
-Additionally, we will always assume that our network is uncorrelated, \emph{i.e.}, $P(k'|k)=k'P(k')/\bar{k}$.
+Note that in the following HMF calculations we always assume that our network is uncorrelated, \emph{i.e.}, $P(k'|k)=k'P(k')/\bar{k}$.
 This is consistent with our minimal informational setting, meaning that it represents the most natural assumption we can make.